Maninder-cell/FieldPilot-backend/README.md

 **Proprietary Software - All Rights Reserved**

-Copyright © 2025 FieldPilot.
+Copyright © 2025 FieldRino.
 All rights reserved.

 This is proprietary and confidential software.
 Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.